krit-k7/Midnight3/README.md

 ### The solution

-ShadowBallot removes the trusted party.
+GhostVote removes the trusted party.
 Each voter holds a 32-byte secret key that never leaves their browser.
 To vote, they produce a zero-knowledge proof that publishes only a **nullifier** — a one-way hash of that key — alongside their choice.
 The contract: